simolus3/drift/sqlparser/README.md

 # sqlparser

 An sql parser and static analyzer, written in pure Dart.
-Currently in development and not really suitable for any use.
+Currently in development.

 ## Using this library